George Avraam

 • Lead counsel in two different class actions involving security companies in off-the-clock employment class actions.

-• Lead counsel to a retailer in an off-the-clock employment class action, which the Court dismissed.
+• Lead counsel to a retailer in an off-the-clock employment class action, which the court dismissed.

 • Lead counsel in Krishnamoorthy v.
 Olympus Canada Inc. 2017 ONCA 873, in which the Ontario Court of Appeal found that fresh consideration was not required for a termination clause secured as part of an offer of employment in an asset transaction.
-The Supreme Court denied leave to appeal.
+The Supreme Court of Canada denied leave to appeal.

 • Lead counsel in Holland v.
 Hostopia.com, 2015 ONCA 762 in which he successfully upheld the trial court's findings that the Plaintiff was not entitled to commissions arising out of a transaction.